Development & Adoption

 Following research and analysis, a paper titled Structured Lean Learning (by Nicola Bateman, Ann Esain and Peter Hines) was presented at the EUROMA conference in 2003 and this contained the blueprint from which the LCS would emerge.

-Following the paper, the system was developed and then piloted over the following year until it was made available for general market release and promotion in 2005.
-It has since been adopted by private and public sectors in the UK and internationally, where it plays an important role in supporting lean implementation and in creating a continuous improvement culture – through, for example, fostering engagement, building up workforce continuous improvement expertise and providing recognition and rewards for employees.
+The system was developed and then piloted over the following year, until it was made available for general market release and promotion in 2005.
+It has since been adopted by private and public sectors in the UK and internationally, where it plays an important role in supporting lean implementation and in creating a continuous improvement culture – through, for example, fostering engagement, building up workforce continuous improvement expertise and providing recognition and reward for employees.
 See the list of accredited organisations.

 In January 2014 an independent company was launched, Lean Competency Services Ltd, which holds the Cardiff University licence to operate and develop the LCS.
 This is managed and controlled by Simon Elias, former LERC director and chief architect of the LCS.

-- Lean training system accreditation – for organisations
+- Lean training programme/system accreditation – for organisations

-- Certification via Approved Prior Learning & Experience – for individuals, LCS Levels 2 & 3
+- Personal Certification via Approved Prior Learning & Experience – for individuals, LCS Levels 2 & 3

 - The promotion of activities among lean practitioners that foster professional development, collaboration and peer-to-peer learning.